mjalbert13/Liri-bot/README.md

 # Liri-bot
-node js app that lets users search for songs, movies and other info
+node js app that lets users search for songs, movies and concert info